 Before taking the antidepressant step with your furry pal, speak with your trusted vet, ask questions, and build your confidence in their decisions.

-Again, Fluoxetine is not a cure-all for doggy issues.
+Again, fluoxetine is not a cure-all for doggy issues.
 The medication takes time, weeks before effects show (it is important to remember this while you wait for signs of improvement).
-Lab tests may help in determining how the medication is working too.

 Also, your dog will likely need additional therapy and support aside from the meds.
 Talk to your veterinarian about what options are out there, what training or behavioral modification programs might work best for your dog’s specific condition.